Healthy After-School Snacks

 - A healthy after-school snack can fill in nutrients that might have been missed earlier in the day.

-- Too much of the wrong foods can take away from your child’s nutrition and health.
+- Too many of the wrong foods can take away from your child’s nutrition and health.

 The Best After-School Snacks